aws/aws-cryptographic-material-providers-library/README.md

 - **To download and install the AWS SDK for .Net 3.x** see [Installing the AWS SDK for .Net v3](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/welcome.html)

 ## Supported Languages

-If you would like to see support for a language not in this list, please file an issue.

 - Java
 - .NET